Getronics

 Getronics is a Dutch-headquartered ICT services business, founded in 1887 and today employing approximately 4,000 employees across Europe, Asia Pacific, and Latin America.
 Getronics is also founding member of the Global Workspace Alliance, a consortium of leading local IT companies delivering IT services in over 180 countries.

 In July 2020, GSH Private Capital acquired the business in a deal worth €200M.
 The company was refinanced and a new CEO installed by 2024.

 History

 1887–1988

 Getronics was founded in 1887 by Dutch firm N.V.
 Groeneveld, van der Poll & Co., which created Electrotechnische Fabriek Amsterdam, a subsidiary that specialized in electrical installations and maritime monitoring solutions.

 In 1950, Groeneveld merged its sales and distribution department with Electrotechnische Fabriek Amsterdam, and changed the company’s name to Groenpol NV.

 In 1985, Geveke was listed on the Amsterdam Stock Exchange.

 1988–2011

 Rebranded as Getronics NV in 1988, the company shifted toward IT services and networking.
 A pivotal moment came in 1999 with the acquisition of Wang Global, which expanded Getronics' footprint to 42 countries.
+The field services division acquired from Wang was spun off shortly thereafter, in 2000, as QualxServ; now known as Worldwide techservices, it is one of the primary contractors performing field warranty work for major computer manufacturers.

 In 2007, Getronics was acquired by Dutch telecom giant KPN for €766 million.
 This led to operational restructuring, including the divestment of its U.S. division to CompuCom and the sale of business units to Capgemini and Total Specific Solutions between 2008 and 2009.